provTheodoreNewell/publish-unit-test-result-action/README.md

 it is recommended to run this action as the last step in your workflow, or to run it in an isolated workflow.
 Running it in an isolated workflow is similar to the workflows shown in [Use with matrix strategy](#use-with-matrix-strategy).

-To run the composite action in an isolated workflow, your CI workflow should upload all test result XML files:
+To run the composite action in an isolated workflow, your CI workflow should upload all test result files:

 ```yaml
 build-and-test: